6 Best Railroad Stocks to Buy

 Since the early days of the United States, railroads have played a critical role in helping the economy grow.
 The U.S. is one of the world’s largest countries by land area and railroads are crucial in transporting goods from one sea to the other (shining) sea.
 Already, investors have made billions by buying the best railroad stocks.

 Today, there are about 140,000 miles of tracks laid on U.S. soil.
 The U.S. freight system is also generally considered the largest, safest and most cost-efficient in the world.

-Even though airplanes can transport goods much more quickly, railroads remain a staple of transportation.
+Even though airplanes can transport goods much more quickly, railroads have remained a staple of transportation for years.
 In fact, with recent discussion around projects like the high-speed rail system, railroads are more popular than ever.

 With this in mind, it’s no wonder that lots of investors are interested in finding the best railroad stocks to add to their portfolios.

 Let’s take a look at how the railroad industry works and a few of the best railroad stocks to buy…

 Pros of Buying Railroad Stocks

 The railroad industry in the United States is definitely an interesting one.
 For starters, there has been a consolidation over the years.
 Today, there are only a handful of railway systems that dominate the country.
 The revenue of these railways also fluctuates with the economy.

 If the economy is thriving and people are buying/selling more goods, then railroads will likely thrive.
 On the other hand, if the economy is struggling and consumer confidence is low, then railroads will likely struggle.